 There are some specific timing questions about which hour of the day you should consider launching your campaign as well.

 When Are You Up?

-If you start your Indiegogo campaign at 2 am, then your campaign will also end at 2 am.
+If you start your Kickstarter or Indiegogo campaign at 2 am, then your campaign will also end at 2 am.
 Your first and last days of a campaign are hectic.
 You’ll be managing updates, communications, and social networking for most of the day.
 It is essential to make sure you’re giving yourself enough time to get everything done, but still be able to interact with people in real time if needed.

 Did Something Happen?

 Current events can spur a lot of donations.
 If you are a science fiction writer looking to get funded and a major sci-fi film is about to drop into theaters, you can take advantage of that fact and launch at the same time.
 The excitement that people have for the film can transfer to your project.
 The same is true for national holidays, birthdays for famous people, or even a viral news story that shows a problem you can fix.

 The 48-hour reminder comes out when there are just 2 days left.
 If you have timed your campaign incorrectly, this email will just get lost in the folders of spam that get deleted automatically.
 Catch people at their computer, and you’ll be much more likely to get a pledge.